 THREE DEGEEE TRACKS

-The MARC offers three degree track options.
+The MARC degree program currently offers three track options.
 All tracks cover the same essential core material but each also allows for specific emphases depending on the student’s area of interest and concentration.

 - The MARC CMI Missional Discipleship Track, offered in conjunction with our City Ministry Initiative (CMI), prepares students for the particular challenges involved in ministering the gospel in city/urban settings.

 - The MARC FSI Cultural Apologetics Track, offered in conjunction with our Francis A. Schaeffer Institute (FSI), gives students the tools for developing a deeper understanding of the culture(s) around us to communicate the gospel more effectively.

-Through the generosity of our donors, the MARC program is able to offer up to 8 Fellowships per year in the CMI and FSI MARC tracks.
-These Fellowships include a tuition scholarship of up to 50 percent and the opportunity to serve a wide-ranging, practical ministry internship with either CMI or FSI, or approved affiliate ministries, depending on the student’s degree track.
+Through the generosity of our donors, the MARC program is able to offer up to 16 scholarships per year in the CMI and FSI MARC tracks.
+These need-based scholarships are for up to 50 percent of the student’s tuition.